Defining the Future of DR Storage

-“We are seeing a focus on resource consolidation and lowered Capex,” said Robert Amatruda, product marketing manager, data protection, Dell Software.
+“We are seeing a focus on resource consolidation and lowered Capex,” said Robert Amatruda, product marketing manager, data protection, Quest Software.
 “Many companies are leveraging the efficiencies of the cloud to erect a DR framework that was previously beyond their resources.”

 He believes that it is all about efficiency and scale.
 Instead of trying to manage everything in house, storage managers will use pointers to content indexes so they can resurrect data.
 But he doesn’t think enterprises will necessarily go all in with the cloud.
 Rather, most will leave themselves with multiple options inside and outside the data center, i.e. storing and backing up data to the cloud, but having a copy onsite on some combination of servers and appliances.